 I think art should be a part of everyday life, something to stumble upon while toiling away at work.
 It’s the little mental lift that everyone needs throughout the day, an unexpected departure from the hum-drum.
 If something makes me laugh I can almost guarantee it will end up in my art.
 I gravitate to the “subtle quirks” in life.

 Ideas can come from almost anywhere.
-A comment from my husband, a book I’m reading, music, someone wearing a horrible outfit, my crazy dogs, a fleeting visual of anything, anywhere.
+A book I’m reading, music, someone wearing a horrible outfit, my crazy dogs, a fleeting visual of anything, anywhere.
 I am usually struck by a feeling from what I am seeing or hearing and want to recreate that feeling through my art.
 I don’t do a lot of sketches, almost never unless it is a complicated piece.
 I will ponder on it, mentally creating it, re-arranging, making changes, until I get this feeling of “Viola!”
 Then, I start to work on it with the enthusiasm of my vision spurring me on.
 Often it takes on a whole new life of its own and goes another direction dragging me along with it, paint, brushes and pencils flying.
 I just go with it.
 In the end, when it says to me “Is this what you meant?”
 I know it is finished.
 For several years now, gooey, brilliant, pungent oils and the wonderful, never-run-out-of-anything, non-tactile, non-toxic world of Photoshop are my favorite sand boxes in which to play.

 I jump around between subject matter, I like to challenge myself and I get bored thinking about the same thing.
 You won’t find 17 paintings of a tree in a field with my name on it.
 Not that there is anything wrong with that, just not my thing.
 I am sure this works against me as far as the gallery scene is concerned but it is what it is.
 Life is short, stay excited.